ofaura/Andro_Dunos/README (This one goes In the release).md

 v0.5 - Enlarged screen.
 Added more enemies.
 Added lives to ships and explosion particles for death.

+v0.6 - Added new level map and a few enemies

+v0.7 - Added all enemies and map hitboxes

+v0.75 - Polished enemy animations and added boss

+v1.0 Final Release

 This game is licensed under the [MIT License](LICENSE).